nbaradar/context_core_obsidian_vault/SubSystems/User Interface/Simple Web UI/Frontend Dev Notes.md

 - [ ] You can update the checkbox https://daisyui.com/components/checkbox/
 	- [ ] https://daisyui.com/components/toggle/ using toggles might look cooler
 - [ ] You can use range to set the model temps https://daisyui.com/components/range/
-- [ ] Should use textarea for inputsection https://daisyui.com/components/textarea/
+- [x] Should use textarea for inputsection https://daisyui.com/components/textarea/ ✅ 2025-01-23
 - [ ] Use dividers between your ResultCards https://daisyui.com/components/divider/

 # Connect FrontEnd to BackEnd